nathanpotter17/walloc/README.md

 This prevents the race condition where cache contains outdated information while the flag indicates data is ready.
 This technique is called "polling" or "scheduled polling" and is common in page based memory allocators.

-## Advanced Considerations - For Frequent Allocations
+## Advanced Considerations - Partially Implemented

 ### Vectorization and SIMD

-Since you're in a WebAssembly context, you can use SIMD (Single Instruction, Multiple Data) instructions to process multiple bytes at once:
+WASM can use SIMD (Single Instruction, Multiple Data) instructions to process multiple bytes at once:

 ```rust
 // Import WASM SIMD intrinsics